WILL I GET IN?

 • Send SAT or ACT Scores to colleges.
 International students must send a TOEFL score.

-• STUDY!
-Fall trimester grades will be sent automatically to all schools where you have applied and will be included with your transcript to be sent to schools with deadlines after December 1.
+• Fall trimester grades will be sent automatically to all schools where you have applied and will be included with your transcript to be sent to schools with deadlines after Dec.
+1.

 • Submit any remaining applications.